Dyl-M/rlcs_data/README.md

 * You can generate your personal token on [ballchasing.com](https://ballchasing.com/) by connecting to your Steam account.
 * Then write this token into a text file like I did, it will be read to run API calls.
+* No token is required to use the octane.gg API.

 External information
 -------------